lephare-photoz/lephare/README.md

 LePHARE (PHotometric Analysis for Redshift Estimation) is a Python package built on a complete rewrite in C++ of the [Fortran code](https://www.cfht.hawaii.edu/~arnouts/LEPHARE/acknowledgement.html) LePhare.
 LePHARE computes photometric redshifts and physical parameters by fitting spectral energy distributions (SED) to a dataset of photometric fluxes or apparent magnitudes.

+To get started we recommend you look at the full documentation [here](https://lephare.readthedocs.io/).
+Below we provide some very basic information on installation only.

 ## Installation

 The simplest way to install lephare is using pip: